 I have a couple of his hiking guides and they are so great to have with you.
 Plus, they fit perfectly into any pack.
 Get your copy of Walking Chamonix here.

-And speaking of emergencies, I highly recommend purchasing travel insurance before you head for Chamonix.
-Travel insurance can cover you in case of physical injury, lost or stolen goods, illness, and even helicopter rescues (which do not come cheap, my friends!), and so much more.
+And speaking of emergencies, I highly recommend at least considering travel insurance before you head for Chamonix.
+Travel insurance can potentially cover you in case of physical injury, lost or stolen goods, illness, and even helicopter rescues (which do not come cheap, my friends!), and so much more.

 I always get travel insurance when I head abroad and the company I love is World Nomads.
 It may just be the most important thing you pack!
 Read about all the times I’ve had to use mine in my post on why you should consider travel insurance.